Rupert Croft-Cooke: Life

-The case of Croft-Cooke was discussed by the Committee who produced the Wolfenden report into changing the law on prostitution and homosexuality, specifically by Philip Allen, a civil servant testifying on behalf of the Home Office.
-Allen described Croft-Cooke and Alexander as attempting to "interfere" with the sailors, who resisted these advances.
+The case of Croft-Cooke was discussed by the Committee that produced the Wolfenden report into changing the law on prostitution and homosexuality, specifically by Philip Allen, a civil servant testifying on behalf of the Home Office.
+Allen described Croft-Cooke and Alexander as attempting to "interfere" with the sailors, who resisted their advances.
 Michael Graham-Harrison, a junior Home Office civil servant, attempted to correct Allen's rhetorical overreaching, noting that the sailors were "picked up in a place frequented by homosexuals" and arguing that he did "not think anybody could believe for a moment that they did not know what they were going for".

-Croft-Cooke went to Wormwood Scrubs, and then to Brixton Prison, and later wrote about the British penal system in The Verdict of You All (1955).
+After being convicted, Croft-Cooke was sent to Wormwood Scrubs, and then to Brixton Prison.
+He later wrote about the entire experience of his arrest and imprisonment along with his views of the British penal system in The Verdict of You All (1955).

-The 1957 war film Seven Thunders was based on his novel.
+A novel by Croft-Cooke's from 1956 formed the basis for the 1957 war film of the same name Seven Thunders.
 He also wrote for television, including two episodes of Alfred Hitchcock Presents in 1959.
 He is best known today for the detective stories he wrote under the name of Leo Bruce.
-His detectives were called Carolus Deene and Sergeant Beef.
+His detectives were named Carolus Deene and Sergeant Beef.

-From 1953 to 1968 he lived in Morocco, fearing continued persecution in Britain for homosexuality, then moved on to live in Tunisia, Cyprus, West Germany, and Ireland.
+After his release from prison in 1954 Croft-Cooke lived until 1968 in Morocco, fearing continued persecution in Britain for homosexuality, before moving on to live in Tunisia, Cyprus, West Germany, and Ireland.

 Croft-Cooke returned to England in the 1970s and died in 1979, when he was living at 4, Amira Court, Bourne Avenue, Bournemouth.
 He left an estate valued at £9,297.